jfrog/DevRel/abstracts/trusting-your-ingredients-knowing-what-makes-up-your-app.md

-# Trusting Your Ingredients - Knowing What Makes Up Your App
+# Trusting Your Ingredients - What Building Software And Cheesecake Have In Common

 ## Abstract